 - Extra 80 RMB for cruise boat and some scenic spots.

 Review & Tips

-- What tour experts say about this place?
+- What do tour experts say about this place?

 - Visitors can take a walk to explore the town what it looks like or board canvas-canopied boats for the canal-side Granny Tea House for a short tea break.

-- Visotors will be deinitely fascinated by this ancient town whole marvelling at the same time at Shanghai modern life.
+- Visitors will be definitely fascinated by this ancient town whole marveling at the same time in Shanghai modern life.
 (Quote from Trip Advisor )

 Tours with this attraction

 - If you are interested in taking a Shanghai tour with a visit to Zhujiajiao water town; if you need a private tour and an English speaking tour guide to show you around Shanghai; China Odyssey Tours is here and ready to help.